arnavgautam/TreeHacks2015/HOLs/HOL-ServiceBusTopics/HOL.md

 	}
 	````

-	> **Note:** In this code you are also adding additional information of the message that you will show in the UI.
+	> **Note:** In this code you are also adding additional information from the message that you will show in the UI.

 1. Press **CTRL + S** to save the changes to the Controller class.